 They do this to reduce fraud so if someone finds or steals your card they can’t use it unless they know your secret four-digit pin.
 With all of the credit card fraud in the world I’m surprised the US has taken so long to adopt this but I’m happy that Barclaycard has made the switch.
-Having a credit card that requires a signature has made traveling more difficult for me and my friends.
-For example, I once couldn’t buy a train ticket in Denmark (and Germany, France, Italy…) using the ticket machine because my credit card didn’t have a chip so I had to stand in a long line to have the teller swipe my card and I almost missed the train.
+Having a credit card that requires a signature has made traveling more difficult for my friends and I. For example, I once couldn’t buy a train ticket in Denmark (and Germany, France, Italy…) using the ticket machine because my credit card didn’t have a chip so I had to stand in a long line to have the teller swipe my card—and I almost missed the train as a result.
 Recently, in Monaco, the ticket office was closed so if Natalie hadn’t had her Canadian credit card with a chip we would have been screwed.

-But that’s not the only reason I highly recommend the Barclaycard Arrival PlusTM World Elite MasterCard.
+But that’s not the only reason I highly recommend the Barclaycard Arrival Plus™ World Elite MasterCard®.
 I love it because it’s an easy way to get free travel without spending a lot of money ($3,000 in the first 90 days).
-The 40,000 bonus miles this gets you equates to $400 off your next trip!
+The 40,000 bonus miles this gets you equates to about $400 off your next trip by my calculations!
 And you can use miles for a statement credit towards flights, cruises, car rentals, hotels, and more, with any airline to any destination with no seat restrictions and no blackout dates.

 On top of that, it comes with no foreign transaction fees!
-Plus, whenever you redeem for travel, you get 10% miles back (i.e. redeem 25,000 miles for travel and get 2,500 miles back).
-There are other perks too, like the fact that they waive the $89 annual fee for the first year and they just added a complimentary subscription to TripIt Pro mobile travel organizer—a $49 annual value (I use it every time I travel) and complimentary FICO® Scores as a benefit to active card members.
+And, whenever you redeem for travel, you get 5% miles back (i.e. redeem 25,000 miles for travel and get 1,250 miles back).
+There are other perks too, like the fact that they waive the $89 annual fee for the first year and complimentary access to your FICO® Scores as a benefit to active card members.
 That said, as always: Do not, and I repeat, DO NOT get a travel rewards credit card if you can’t pay off your entire bill each month.
-It’s not worth it since these credit cards come with high APRs.
+It’s not worth it since these credit cards often come with high APRs (though this card comes with a 0% introductory APR for the first 12 months).
 But if you can, it’s a fantastic way to travel for cheap.

 Disclaimer: This content is not provided or commissioned by the credit card issuer.
 Opinions expressed here are author’s alone, not those of the credit card issuer, and have not been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through the credit card issuer Affiliate Program.